 Micheltorena Street Elementary School

-Micheltorena Street Elementary School's student population of 404 students has grown by 11% over five school years.
+Micheltorena Street Elementary School's student population of 385 students has stayed relatively flat over five school years.

 Overall Testing Rank

 #3773 out of 9659 schools

 Reading/Language Arts Test Scores (% Proficient)

 Student : Teacher Ratio

 School Statewide Testing

 Source: 2020-2021 (latest school year available) NCES, CA Dept. of Education

 I would think twice before enrolling your child at this school.
 Last May, I filled out an application to enroll my daughter to their Fall 2010 pre-school program.
 At the time, the administrators told me they will be notifying parents on acceptance and date of orientation in mid-July.
 Every time I called I get an excuse such as “We will be calling you”, “Just look for information in the mail”, and “We are still looking for a teacher.”
 I kept getting the run around until one week before school started.
 Their excuse this time was the district needed to grant approval to be admitted because the program was a state funded program which was based on income but they still strung me around with no answer.
 Now, at this point it got me thinking, is this is a type of school I can trust my child with, where they procrastinate and couldn’t give you a straight answer?
 I am also upset for the fact that it is too late for me to look for another program as other schools have started or have a massive waiting list.
 Thank you Micheltorena, I finally got your phone call and we were denied one day after your school started.